Why every C++ developer should know about the pimpl idiom pattern

 So what is the problem about the “normal” C++ code?
+Link to heading

-One (and most used) technique in C++ is Pimpl idiom (“pointer to the implementation”).
-It is simple but extrem effective.
-It is based on two facts:
+One technique in C++ is the Pimpl idiom (“pointer to the implementation”).
+It is simple but extremely effective.

-- a pointer to an object has always the same size (on the same compiler-version and platform)
+• A pointer to an object always has the same size (on the same compiler version and platform).

-So a API class has two parts
+An API class has two parts:

-- The Pimpl idiom class (a private pointer to the instance) which holds the real implementation
+• The Pimpl idiom class (a private pointer to the instance) which holds the real implementation.

 MyClass.h